This page explains record-level security and how to configure it on your record types with data sync enabled.

-For example, let's say you only want supported engineers to view a customer if they are assigned to an active case for that customer and that case has a service-level agreement (SLA) status of "On Time."
+For example, let's say you only want support engineers to view a customer if they are assigned to an active case for that customer and that case has a service-level agreement (SLA) status of "On Time."

 The following tables explains the behavior of each available operator:

-|Operator||Description||Applies to data types|
+|Operator||Description||Applies to Data Types|

 ||Equal to||Text, Integer, Float, Time, Date, Date and Time, Boolean|